University of Coimbra: Students Lore

-Freshmen on first day of classes may have rough stuff to go through.
-In the escalator of the Mathematics Department it is common to see them buying season tickets to take the ride all year round, and at least once, as urban myth has it, a poster announcing "Flight Insurance For This Elevator, At Sale in The Lobby", was inquired about by the newcomers.

 Business incubator and science park

 The Instituto Pedro Nunes (IPN), founded by the University of Coimbra, is a business incubator and an innovation and technology transfer center of the university, working for the business and applied research communities.
 The Coimbra iParque is a science park which has among its several founders and associates the University of Coimbra.
 Notable startup companies born from the University of Coimbra include ISA, Critical Software, Crioestaminal, Ciberbit and Feedzai.